 - Curcumin is a phytochemical found specifically in turmeric.
 It has anti inflammatory properties and is associated with reduced joint pain and stiffness.
 For gallbladder problems, take a product standardized to contain 150 mg of curcumin with each meal.
 It has anti-inflammatory properties, improves bile flow, and relaxes the bile duct.
 It also helps to improve liver infection.

 - Turn ringworm away with turmeric.
-The main ingredient in curry powder, turmeric contains curcumin, which has helped many people who have inflammatory conditions like arthritis.
 It’s not clear why turmeric should work so well on a fungal skin problem, but Asians have long used this spice to fight ringworm.
 Stir enough water into a teaspoon or two of powdered turmeric to make a paste.
 Smear it on the affected area and cover it with a bandage or piece of gauze.
 After 20 minutes to an hour, remove it.
 You can repeat this three or four times a day, but stop the treatment if turmeric irritates your skin.

 - Curcumin is a food substance associated with decreased inflammation, which may also benefit the symptoms of fibromyalgia.
 For rheumatoid arthritis 400-600 mg a day is recommended; in sciatica 250-500 mg three times a day.